This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 Select an appropriate distribution key when you create a table

-Broadcast Motion is superior only if both the number of shards and that of broadcast tables are small.
+The Broadcast Motion operator is superior only in scenarios where both the number of shards and that of broadcast tables are small.

 The GROUP BY Key operation allows data to be redistributed based on the key of the column in the GROUP BY clause.
 If the GROUP BY operation is time-consuming, you can set the column in the GROUP BY clause as the distribution key.

 Queries slow down if data is unevenly distributed among multiple shards.
-You can execute the following statement to check whether the data distribution is even:
+You can execute the following statement to check whether data is evenly distributed:

 select count(1) from t1 group by hg_shard_id;If data is unevenly distributed, you must select a column in which data is evenly distributed and discrete as the distribution key.Note To change the distribution key, you must create another table and import data.